raoul2000/yii2-workflow/guide/about-workflows.md

 3. the chief editor is responsible for sending a post to archive

 That will be enough for this example but of course we could (and probably should) add more business rules.
-Now, based on what we have just define, here is the Post workflow :
+Now, based on what we have just define, here is a possible Post workflow :

 <img src="images/post-workflow-2.png" alt="workflow 2"/>

 The first version of the Post worfklow was very simple, and as each status could reach any other status, there was no need for the developper to make any tests when a Post changed status.
-With this last version above, that's another story !
+With this new version, that's another story !
 Some logic must be implemented in order to prevent *Archived* post to become *Draft*, or *Published* posts to be sent to *Correction* by a redactor.

-That is when *SimpleWorkflow* is useful!
+That is when *SimpleWorkflow* can be useful!

 ### Workflow Definition

 So we have a nice workflow, let's see how the *SimpleWorkflow* can help in managing our Post models life-cycle inside this workflow.
 First we must create a definition for our workflow.

 A Workflow can be defined as a PHP class that contains the method `getDefinition()`.
-This method returns the workflof definition as
+This method returns the workflow definition as
 PHP array.

 The class is named **PostWorkflow** which is by convention the name of a workflow associated with the *Post* model.
 It is located in
 `@app/models`, the default location where workflow definitions are stored.
 Note that these conventions and default settings can of course be overloaded with values provided by the developer at initialisation (this will be discussed later).

+Let's see how our workflow definition looks like :

+*@app/models/PostWorkflow.php*

 ```php
 namespace app\models;